-We will make parents and carers, children and young people aware of the relevant TWSP CATE leaflets.
-We will provide them with information on CEOP, the Child Exploitation and Online Protection command.
-Children and adults can use CEOP to report if they are concerned that a child is being sexually abused or groomed online.
+- 124. We will make parents and carers, children and young people aware of the relevant TWSP CATE leaflets.
+We will provide them with information on the National Crime Agency CEOP, the Child Exploitation and Online Protection command.
+Children and adults can use CEOP to report if they are concerned that a child is being sexually abused or groomed online. - 125.
 We will take a proactive approach to minimising the risk of all types of exploitation.
-We will engage with lived experience work from the St. Giles Trust and other partners to benefit the whole-school/college community, including staff, children and parents.
-All staff will receive training and updates on child exploitation.

-As a primary school, our curriculum includes a programme of appropriate exploitation awareness, especially CSE raising awareness.

-The Head of School (DSL) /deputy DSL will exchange any relevant information with local partners in relation to exploitation as required to enable all professionals to react, monitor and protect children.
-As a primary school the DSL or deputy DSL attend a termly exploitation briefing with the police and Telford and Wrekin Council.
+We will engage with lived experience work to benefit the whole-school community, including staff, children and parents.
+All staff will receive training and updates on child exploitation. - 126.
+As a primary academy provider our curriculum includes a programme of appropriate exploitation awareness, especially CSE raising awareness. - 127.
+The Executive Headteacherand DSL or a deputy DSL will exchange any relevant information with local partners in relation to exploitation as required to enable all professionals to react, monitor and protect children.
+As a primary school/junior school/infant school/nursery school the DSL or a deputy DSL attends exploitation briefings with the police and Telford and Wrekin Council.
+As a secondary school training provider the CSE DSL attends the CSE DSL network. - 128.

-The DSL will work with one of their deputies to focus on child exploitation, especially CSE and provide any required information to partners.

 We record all concerns about a child's welfare, including those relating to exploitation, especially CSE.
 We detail what the concerns are, what action was taken and what follow up is needed.
-The DSL will review all recorded safeguarding concerns, especially those pertaining CCE and CSE, as a minimum every six months to ensure all concerns are routinely recorded and shared with partner agencies.

-We will carry out an annual review to consider the adequacy of our site security provision, including monitoring and recording any unauthorised access to our site, to ensure that our pupils are protected from potential perpetrators of child exploitation, especially CSE while at school/college.
+The DSL will review all recorded safeguarding concerns, especially those pertaining CCE and CSE, as a minimum every six months to ensure all concerns are routinely recorded and shared with partner agencies. - 129.
+We will carry out an annual review to consider the adequacy of our site security provision, including monitoring and recording any unauthorised access to our site, to ensure that our pupils are protected from potential perpetrators of child exploitation, especially CSE while at school.
 Any concerns will be shared as required with the police and/or Family Connect.
 Our site security audit findings will be used to update and review our site security risk assessment.

-We act in the spirit of the recommendations pertaining to schools and colleges from the published report of the Independent Inquiry Telford Child Sexual Exploitation, published July 2022.

-We will use the Telford & Wrekin Partnership Threshold Guidance, Child Exploitation Risk Threshold Indicator to identify the care and support needs of children involved in exploitation.
-Where vulnerable care and support needs are identified as 'vulnerable,' we will consult with the CATE Team, Telford and Wrekin Council.
-Where care and support needs are identified as 'complex' or 'acute,' we will refer to Family Connect.
+We are committed to involving parents in the annual review of our site security arrangements. - 130.
+We act in the spirit of the recommendations pertaining to schools and colleges from the published report of the Independent Inquiry Telford Child Sexual Exploitation, published July 2022. - 131.
+We will use the Telford & Wrekin Partnership Threshold Guidance, Child Exploitation Risk Threshold Indicator and 'explore more' document to identify the care and support needs of children involved in exploitation.
+Where care and support needs are identified as 'vulnerable,' 'complex' or 'acute,' we will refer to Family Connect.
 We will complete the West Mercia Police Protected Partner Intel form to share any relevant exploitation intelligence, this will be emailed to protect@westmercia.pnn.police.uk.
-In emergencies we will report information to the police via 999 non-emergencies we will report information to the police via 101 contactus@westmercia.police.uk
+In emergencies we will report information to the police via 101 or contactus@westmercia.police.uk

-Child Criminal Exploitation (CCE)